 Data compiled by the Drug Enforcement Agency (DEA) and the Substance Abuse and Mental Health Services Administration (SAMHSA) from 2019 to 2020 shows that:2, 3, 4, 5

-- Illicit opioids, heroin, in particular, are the primary drug threat in the state.
-Cocaine, methamphetamine, controlled prescription drugs, and marijuana are also prevalent threats.
+Illicit opioids, particularly heroin, are the primary drug threat in the state of Delaware.

 The cost of alcohol or drug rehab in Delaware depends on several factors and varies from facility to facility.
 Most Delaware rehab centers accept at least one form of health insurance, and some offer reduced-cost and free services to people with limited financial resources.